Best Bed Bug Killers

 Reproduction is semi-fast with females laying an egg or two every day, which in turns hatches after ten days.
 The first reaction is often stress and panic, especially if you’ve discovered them in your bed.
 But, it’s essential to remain calm and avoid overreacting.

-Warning: If you think you have bed bugs, we HIGHLY recommend you first call an exterminator.
+If you think you have bed bugs, we HIGHLY recommend you first contact an exterminator and establish a strategy to maximize your chances of success.
 If you attempt to kill bed bugs on your own, you risk making the infestation worse.
 The products we recommend in this article should be used with extreme discretion.

 One of the main issues is that there is A LOT of bad advice out on the internet.
 The image we attached is about a website explaining how to kill bed bugs with diatomaceous earth, which is a bad idea.